Malkiworks/capitalbulls_za/README.md

 ## License

 All rights reserved.
-This site is proprietary to CapitalBulls_ZA.
+This site is proprietary to CapitalBulls .

 ## Disclaimer

 Trading CFDs is highly risky and requires skill.
 Past performance is not indicative of future results.
 You trade at your own risk.
-CapitalBulls_ZA is not a financial advisor, and all information provided is for educational purposes only.
+CapitalBulls  is not a financial advisor, and all information provided is for educational purposes only.